Jimmy Carter backs Democrat for Georgia governor

 Carter’s statement says Abrams is “the right leader for our changing state.”

-The endorsement from the former Georgia governor comes after former President Barrack Obama endorsed Abrams and President Donald Trump endorsed her Republican opponent, Brian Kemp.
+The endorsement from the former Georgia governor comes after former President Barack Obama endorsed Abrams and President Donald Trump endorsed her Republican opponent, Brian Kemp.

 Obama’s endorsement praises Abrams for, in his words, “not running a campaign built on division or distraction.”

-Note: This story has been corrected to fix the spelling of Barack.